-Strategic Priorities Strategic Action / Project Who (Lead in bold) Timing Cost to Council Establish a mountain bike pump track and technical skills park in close proximity to or as part of the Maitai Hub facility.
-Establish off-road Grade 2 link trails from Maitai Hub to Groom Creek and Sharlands entry points.
-NMTBC / NCC 2021/22 \$\$ Establish more loop options of varying duration for use by walkers, hikers, trail runners, cycle trail riders and mountain bikers in the Maitai Valley.
-NCC / NMTBC 2021/22 \$ 16.
-Undertake planning to secure routes for future Grade 2 walking and bike trail provision in the urban margins of the Stoke foothills with loop options of varying duration.
-NCC 2021/22 \$\$\$ margins of the Stoke roothins with loop options of varying duration.
-NCC 2022/23 \$ Managing demand and growth of the Track Network through an 17.
-Investigate ways technology can enable effective benchmarking and ongoing monitoring of use of the network, such as collaborating with an existing digital open access platform such as Trailforks to enable well-informed and responsive management of the network.
-NCC / NTCTT / NMTBC 2022/23 \$ evidence based 18.
-Identify a location for event hosting provisions (temporary or permanent) in the Maitai Valley.
-NMTBC / Koata Ltd / NCC 2021/22 Nil approach 19.
-Use of a sustainability assessment and Memorandum of Understanding (MOU) to agree and assign responsibility for management, maintenance and funding for each track including use as needed of a 'trade-off approach' for new tracks by replacing/retiring lesser value tracks of the same grade.
-NCC / NTCTT / NMTBC Ongoing Nil 20.
-Designate the Grampians as a permanent walk and running only area with prominent signage and digital information to communicate the changed status.
-NCC 2021/22 Nil Designate Eureka Park as permanent walk and running only area with prominent signage and digital information to communicate the changed status.
-NCC 2021/22 Nil Maintain a watching brief on the Dew Lakes Track to monitor any potential conflict between biking and hiking/trail running.
-NCC 2021/22 Nil Investigate creating further opportunities for (and managing) exclusive use of tracks within the network through: TAG/NCC 2023/24 Nil Providing occasional walking event days of exclusive use of selected tracks on an annual basis in the network for walking users Permanent mountain bike only downhill tracks Permanent walking/ running only tracks.
-24. Review and investigate, through the Track Advisory Group and Track Users Forum, the need for toilet facilities in the network.
-Grading of tracks is consistent with national standards for safety and enjoyment of users 25.
-Complete an independent audit of all track grades to ascertain actual balance of provision, could be staged if need be, prioritising all grade 1-3 tracks to identify actual supply.
-Detail required remedial work (re-grade tracks, update and upgrade information signage on all tracks and update online resources) to achieve a more balanced track network.
-TAG 2021/22 \$
+Strategic Priorities Strategic Action / Project Who (Lead in bold) Timing Cost to Council particularly in the Maitai Valley 12.
+Establish and further develop the Maitai Hub as main recreation hub facility in the Maitai Valley to reduce pressure on the Brook Hub, including establishment of a pump track and technical skills park.
+NCC/ NMTBC/ Waahi Taakaro Golf Club / Ngāti Koata 2021/22 \$\$\$\$ 13.
+Provide separation between bike and walking/running users at critical 'pinch' points to improve safety for users through construction of parallel or widened trails in the Maitai Valley corridor from Branford Park to the Maitai Hub.
+NCC 2021/22 \$\$\$ Establish off-road Grade 2 link trails from Maitai Hub to Groom Creek and Sharlands entry points.
+NCC / NMTBC 2022 - 2025 \$\$ 15.
+Establish more loop and easy grade options of varying duration for use by walkers, hikers, trail runners, cycle trail riders and mountain bikers in the Maitai Valley.
+NCC 2022 - 2025 \$\$\$ Manage demand and growth of the Track Network through an evidence based 16.
+Investigate ways technology can enable effective benchmarking and ongoing monitoring of use of the network, such as collaborating with an existing digital open access platform such as Trailforks or Strava to enable well-informed and responsive management of the network.
+NCC / NTCTT / NMTBC 2022/23 \$ approach Identify a location for event hosting provision (temporary or permanent) in the Maitai Valley NMTBC / Ngāti Koata / NCC 2021/22 Nil 18.
+Use of a sustainability assessment and a legally binding Service level Agreement (SLA) to agree and assign responsibility for management, maintenance and funding for each track including use as needed of a 'trade-off approach' for new tracks by replacing/retiring lesser value tracks of the same grade.
+NCC / NTCTT / NMTBC Ongoing Nil 19.
+Confirm the Grampians as a permanent walk and running only area except for the 4WD access road to summit (Grampians Rd) and link route to Tasman Bay viewpoint structure with prominent signage and digital information to communicate the changed status.
+13 NCC 2022/23 Nil 20.
+Confirm Eureka Park as permanent walk and running only area with prominent signage and digital information to communicate the changed status.
+NCC 2021/22 Nil 21.
+Maintain a watching brief on the Dew Lakes Track to monitor environmental, cultural and archaeological impacts and any potential conflict between biking and hiking/trail running, and remove route from Trailforks NCC Ongoing Nil 22.
+Investigate creating further opportunities for (and managing) exclusive use of tracks within the network through: NCC/TAG 2023/24 Nil 23.
+Providing occasional walking event days of exclusive use of selected tracks on an annual basis in the network for walking users Permanent mountain bike only downhill tracks Permanent walking/running only tracks.
+24. Review and investigate, through the TAG and Track Users Forum, the need for toilet facilities in the network at strategic locations.
+TAG/ NCC 2023/24 \$\$\$ 25.
+Undertake planning to secure routes for future Grade 2 local walking and bike trail provision in the urban margins of the Stoke foothills with loop options of varying duration.
+NCC 2022/23 \$ 26.
+Explore location opportunities for a new Hub in the Marsden Valley area TAG/ NCC 2024/25 \$\$\$